KostasEreksonas/Dart_scoreboard/GUI/README.md

 Previous versions of the graphical dart scoreboard can be found [in the ***Previous versions*** folder](/GUI/Previous_versions).
 List of the previous versions of the graphical dart scoreboard is as follows:

 1. [Graphical dart scoreboard v0.1](/GUI/Previous_versions/Graphical_dart_scoreboard_v_0_1.py)

+# What to Implement

+There I will provide a list of things that I plan to implement to the graphical dart scoreboard:

+1. Create `Max` function for counting maximum score of a 3-dart throw.
+2. Create `Average` function for counting average score of a 3-dart throw.
+3. Create separate functions for displaying stats on the Main Window.
+4. Connect Dialog Window's user input fields to the functions of `userInput` class.
+5. Display user input on the Main Window.
+6. Update Main Window when data changes.